GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 **Nextflow’s core features are:**

-- Workflow portability and reproducibility
+- Pipeline portability and reproducibility
 - Scalability of parallelization and deployment
 - Integration of existing tools, systems, and industry standards

-Whether you are working with genomics data or other large and complex data sets, Nextflow can help you to streamline your workflow and improve your productivity.
+Whether you are working with genomics data or other large and complex data sets, Nextflow can help you to streamline your pipeline and improve your productivity.

 ## Processes and Channels

-In Nextflow, **processes** and **channels** are the fundamental building blocks of a workflow.
+In Nextflow, **processes** and **channels** are the fundamental building blocks of a pipeline.

 <br>
 <p align="center"><img src="../../images/1_1_channel-process.excalidraw.png" alt="drawing" width="900"/></p>
 <br>

-A **process** is a unit of execution that represents a single computational step in a workflow.
+A **process** is a unit of execution that represents a single computational step in a pipeline.
 It is defined as a block of code that typically performs one specific task.
 Each process will specify its input and outputs, as well as any directives and conditional statements required for its execution.
 Processes can be written in any language that can be executed from the command line, such as Bash, Python, Perl, or R.

 Processes in are executed independently (i.e., they do not share a common writable state) as **tasks**.
 Multiple tasks can run in parallel, allowing for efficient utilization of computing resources.
-Nextflow is a top down workflow manager and will automatically manage data dependencies between processes, ensuring that each process is executed only when its input data is available and all of its dependencies have been satisfied.
+Nextflow is a top down pipeline manager and will automatically manage data dependencies between processes, ensuring that each process is executed only when its input data is available and all of its dependencies have been satisfied.

 A **channel** is an asynchronous first-in, first-out (FIFO) queue that is used to join processes together.
-Channels allow data to passed between processes and can be used to manage data, parallelize tasks, and structure workflows.
+Channels allow data to passed between processes and can be used to manage data, parallelize tasks, and structure pipelines.
 Any process can define one or more channels as an input and output.
-Ultimately the workflow execution flow itself, is implicitly defined by the channel declarations.
+Ultimately the pipeline execution flow itself, is implicitly defined by the channel declarations.

-Importantly, processes can be **parameterised** to allow for flexibility in their behavior and to enable their reuse in and between workflows.
+Importantly, processes can be **parameterised** to allow for flexibility in their behavior and to enable their reuse in and between pipelines.
 Parameters can be defined in the process declaration and can be passed to the process at runtime.
 Parameters can be used to specify the input and output files, as well as any other parameters required for the process to execute.

 ## Execution abstraction

 While a process defines what command or script is executed, the **executor** determines how and where the script is executed.

-Nextflow provides an **abstraction** between the workflow’s functional logic and the underlying execution system.
-This abstraction allows users to define a workflow once and execute it on different computing platforms without having to modify the workflow definition.
+Nextflow provides an **abstraction** between the pipeline’s functional logic and the underlying execution system.
+This abstraction allows users to define a pipeline once and execute it on different computing platforms without having to modify the pipeline definition.

 <br>
 <p align="center"><img src="../../images/1_1_abstraction.excalidraw.png" alt="drawing" width="900"/></p>
 <br>

 If not specified, Nextflow will execute locally.
-Executing locally is useful for workflow development and testing purposes.
-However, for real-world computational workflows, a high-performance computing (HPC) or cloud platform is often required.
+Executing locally is useful for pipeline development and testing purposes.
+However, for real-world computational pipelines, a high-performance computing (HPC) or cloud platform is often required.

 Nextflow provides a variety of built-in execution options, such as local execution, HPC cluster execution, and cloud-based execution, and allows users to easily switch between these options using command-line arguments.